How to Add Subtitles to Video

 Click the drop-down button beside Convert all files to: to choose an output format and click Convert All to start converting.
 Once completed, you'll get the video file with subtitles under Converted tab.

-You can keep all subtitles and audio tracks in the original video so that you can turn on and off any subtitle or audio track you want when you play videos on TV.
+You can keep all subtitles and audio tracks in the original video so that you can turn on and off any subtitle or audio track you want when you play videos on TV (only works on MP4 and MOV output format).
 Learn how to choose subtitle or audio track you need using Wondershare UniConverter, also easy steps to extract subtitles from videos.

 Step 1 Choose Subtitles for Playing and Exporting